reprojection-calibration/benchmarking/README.md

         git clone --recurse-submodules git@github.com:reprojection-calibration/benchmarking.git

-Or after you already pulled it:
+Or after you already cloned it but forget the submodules:

         git submodule update --init --recursive